 According to the survey, the top 4 priorities for CEOs in 2018/2019 are:

-Growth has always ranked first in this annual survey, however, this year it fell from 58% in the 2017 survey to 40% in 2018, suggesting a real shift in thinking by CEOs.
+Growth has always ranked first in this annual survey of business priorities, however, this year it fell from 58% in the 2017 survey to 40% in 2018, suggesting a real shift in thinking by CEOs.

 Mark Raskino, vice president and Gartner Fellow explains: “This does not mean CEOs are less focused on growth, instead it shows that they are shifting perspective on how to obtain it.”
 In other words, they are mentioning a shift in focus to strategies and tactics they believe will make them more competitive and support growth.